-Totals bets are based on the outcome of certain game variables rather than the final result.
-A common example is total goals scored in a hockey game by both teams, and the bettor would wager on whether that total would be over or under a posted value.
+Totals bets are based on the outcome of certain game variables, rather than the final result.
+A common example is the total number of goals scored in a hockey game by both teams.
+In this example, the bettor would wager on whether that total would be over or under a posted value.

 Handicap bets are a modified form of money line bets in that the bet is placed on the outcome of a match or game.
 However, in handicap betting, the participants in a contest are handicapped based on their perceived skill and chances.

 The handicap is often expressed in the form of a goal/point differential, also known as the point spread or spread.
 A team or favorite is said to cover the spread when they win by more than the posted point spread.
 When this happens near the end of the contest, it is sometimes called backdoor cover.